2024 AGM Resolutions

 Legal: Comment Pending

-Question from Dmitry to RSC:
+Question from Dmitry:

 I have a question related to late resolutions - What happens to them?
 I see they are published like here from last year: https://pipsc.ca/about/governance/agm/2023/2023-agm-resolutions/late-resolutions.
 However, what actually happens to them?
 Do they get discussed at all during the AGM?